diegoami/DA_ML_Capstone/solutions.md

 |    3|      0.96|    0.98|      0.97|    193|
 |    4|      1.00|    0.98|      0.99|   6659|

+which is a much better result than the first run.
+I decided that I could keep this model.

 ## IMPLEMENTATION

-I tried to set up scripts and notebooks that would work both locally and on Sagemaker.
+I set up scripts and notebooks so that they would work both locally and on Sagemaker, if b.
 However, some things work better locally, while some other work better on Sagemaker.

-A pytorch/conda environment, as the one in Sagemaker, is assumed - the missing libaries are in the [requirements.txt](letsplay_classifier/requirements.txt) file
+A pytorch/conda environment, as the one in Sagemaker, is assumed - the missing libaries from the default sagemaker conda pytorch environment are in the _/requirements.txt_ file.

+The code root directory is letsplay_classifier - scripts should be executed from this  directory, or the directory should be included in PYTHONPATH.

 ### REQUIRED ENVIRONMENT VARIABLES

-All scripts require following environment variables
+All scripts require following environment variables, which are the ones required by Sagemaker containers.

-* SM_CHANNEL_TRAIN: location of the data
+* SM_CHANNEL_TRAIN: location of data - the directory where you unzipped the required data
 * SM_MODEL_DIR: where to save the model
 * SM_HOSTS: should be "[]"
 * SM_CURRENT_HOST: should be ""

 ### TRAINING SCRIPT

-The [training script](letsplay_classifier/train.py) accepts following arguments:
+The training script ,at _train.py_ accepts following arguments:
 * img-width: width to which resize images
 * img-height: height to which resize images
 * epochs: for how many epochs to train